 Lolopolis Comedy Group

 Lolopolis Comedy Group is an improv team dedicated to creating high-quality, seriously funny shows for the Blacksburg community.
 We create 1-2 shows per semester -- come out and laugh with us!
-Audition for the fall semester were held in September, 2014.
 Who can audition?
 Anyone!
 No improvisation, comedy, or theatre experience required.
 Open to all students, faculty and community members.
 If you have any questions email Will Jennings.

 No Fear Theatre

 No Audition necessary!
-Join us in the Studio Theatre for an evening of open mic.
-Make sure your act is 5 minutes or less and that you provide everything you need for your act.
+Join us for an evening of open mic.
+Make sure your act is five minutes or less and that you provide everything you need for your act.
 Open to all students, faculty and community members.
-Upcoming date: Thursday, January 22, 2015 at 7:00 pm in the Squires Studio Theatre.
 For information on how to get involved or to sign up, please contact: Logan Beveridge, Katie Conner, or Dylan Daniel.

 24-Hour Theatre Project